Mjz86/C_colon/mcc.md

 if its a `std::flag_t` , even more possibilities are made , as long as other declared object's are preserved

+also a value expression function pointer can be the same as other    function pointers( de duplications) . also a value expression string litteral  ( string litteral doesn't have null terminator in c colon unless explicitly using "\0" ) or trivialy relocatable and trivially destructable object can overlap with any static constant stable memory region.

+an array of empty value expression structures is itself an empty structure, subtraction  of two pointers of empty value expressions is ill-formed.

 `reorderable/not_reorderable`(struct/class qualifier )